 Environmental impact assessments are a key tool in FRV's environmental management approach and are conducted in almost all locations where we operate.

-CAUTION OR PRECAUTION
+Furthermore, they are based on the following principles:

-We act with caution in situations of scientific uncertainty, implementing preventive measures to protect the environment and human health.
+- Information, Transparency, and Participation: We ensure that all stakeholders have access to relevant information and can participate in the assessment process. - Prevention: We adopt preventive measures to avoid environmental damage before it occurs. - Caution or Precaution: We act with caution in situations of scientific uncertainty, implementing preventive measures to protect the environment and human health. - Polluter Pays: We ensure that the costs associated with environmental damage are assumed by those who generate them.

-POLLUTER PAYS

-We ensure that the costs associated with environmental damage are assumed by those who generate them.

 The objective of these assessments is to evaluate the environment in which photovoltaic plants are established, identify and assess the impacts, and define preventive, corrective, or compensatory measures aimed at minimizing the effects produced.
 Our goal is to ensure that the balance derived from photovoltaic energy generation is positive, viable, and desirable for individuals and the environment.

 Additionally, we respect community concerns through formal channels established by the environmental authority to receive questions, complaints, and suggestions.
 FRV responds clearly and can modify projects as necessary.